 How Great Managers Motivate Their Employees

-What can managers do to motivate employees?
-The reality, when you talk about how to motivate employees, is that employees are motivated.
-The manager's challenge is to figure out how to tap into that motivation to accomplish work goals.
-Fortunately, the manager controls the key environmental factors necessary to motivate employees.
+The reality, when you talk about how to motivate employees, is that they're already motivated.
+As a manager, you're charged with figuring out how to tap into that motivation to accomplish work goals.
+Fortunately, you control the key environmental factors that are necessary to achieve this.

-The most significant factor, that the manager controls, is his or her relationship with each employee.
-The second most important factor in a manager's ability to motivate employees is creating a work environment and organizational culture that fosters employee motivation and engagement.
+The most significant factor under your control is your relationship with each employee.
+The second-most important factor is a work environment and organizational culture that foster employee motivation and engagement.

-This work culture consists of an environment in which employees are trusted, treated like the adults they are, and not micromanaged.
-Employees are entrusted with the values, vision, mission, and strategic framework within which they are expected to accomplish their jobs.
+Ideally, the work culture consists of an environment in which employees are trusted, treated like the adults they are, and not micromanaged.
+Employees are entrusted with the values, vision, mission, and strategic framework within which they're expected to do their jobs.

-These are factors that help produce a work environment in which employees will choose motivation to accomplish the requirements of their work.
+These are factors that help produce a work environment in which employees choose to be motivated to accomplish the requirements of their work.
 Nothing is more powerful than a group of contributing, motivated employees.
-Trust this.

 No workplace will ever give managers the perfect work environment and culture to support their efforts toward fostering employee motivation.
 But you can create an environment that motivates your employees and increases their level of satisfaction by taking seven key steps, such as providing them with opportunities to grow their knowledge and skills and giving them all the information they need to do their jobs effectively.